ometman/My-portfolio/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, suggesstions, issues, and feature requests are welcome!
+Contributions, suggestions, issues, and feature requests are welcome!

 <!--Feel free to check the [issues page](../../issues/).-->